 1⁄4 c. + 2 T. Irish whiskey, like Jameson, or any whiskey/bourbon

-The oat bread tastes hearty and comforting – plus the whiskey gives it a subtle, unexpected flavor.
+- The oat bread tastes hearty and comforting – plus, the whiskey gives it a subtle, unexpected flavour.

-If you don’t want to eat or gift the loaves right now, wrap them up in plastic wrap and keep them in the freezer for up to three months :-)
+- If you don’t want to eat or gift the loaves right now, wrap them up in a plastic wrap and keep them in the freezer for up to three months 🙂